Kitware/CMake/Help/command/target_sources.rst

 have zero or more named file sets.
 Each file set has a name, a type, a scope of ``INTERFACE``, ``PUBLIC``, or ``PRIVATE``, one or more base directories, and files within those directories.
 The only acceptable type is ``HEADERS``.
 The optional default file sets are named after their type.
+The target may not be a custom target.

 Files in a ``PRIVATE`` or ``PUBLIC`` file set are marked as source files for the purposes of IDE integration.
 Additionally, files in ``HEADERS`` file sets